Dalimil/Find-and-Replace-Browser-Extension/README.md

 Search and replace would be extremely useful on these websites: WordPress, Gmail, Hotmail, Blogger, Facebook, any forums, online blogging platforms, and web email clients.

-You could always paste the content into your word processor, fix it and paste it back into the Chrome input field but that is a lengthy and time consuming process.
+You could always paste the content into your word processor, fix it and paste it back into the Chrome input field but that is a lengthy and time consuming process, and it will most likely lose all your formatting.

 With more advanced features, one could also see the history of previous find & replace operations, save favourite queries and also define paste-only templates (for instance various email templates).